lepe/trem-gpp-bots/README.md

 * bots/start.cfg is executed on map load
 * Essence is now divided by team. dnodes have new parameters: [aliens|humans|off]
 * Bots will use target prioritization to choose between enemies
+* FriendFire awareness implemented.
+* Hit detection which prevent humans to hit the wall for long time.
 * Introduced (but not fully implemented): profiles, range behavior, group thinking, hit detection, some bot states as RUSH,PATROL,etc

 v.16